Algonquin – What’s The Big Deal?

-The popularity of Algonquin has continued to grow since it’s creation well over a hundred years ago, and there’s no sign of it slowing down.
+The popularity of Algonquin Park has continued to grow since its creation well over a hundred years ago, and there’s no sign of it slowing down.
 The average visitation is well over half a million per year.

 People literally worship this place.
-The devotion it’s fans give to the park far exceed the loyalty others would give to their favorite rock band, hockey team, grade-school teacher, or even lover.
+The devotion its fans give to the park far exceeds the loyalty others would give to their favourite rock band, hockey team, grade-school teacher or even a lover.
 Songs have been written, art created, books published, poems scribbled, theatre performed, films produced, a symphony established, clubs gathered, websites generated.
 Algonquin Park is world-renowned.
 Everyone seems to know about it.
-If you mention any other larger, and wilder place in Canada, you won’t get the same response, the same fidelity that Algonquinites give to their park.
+If you mention any other larger or wilder place in Canada, you won’t get the same response, the same fidelity, that Algonquinites give to their park.
 Simply put, this remnant piece of semi-wilderness, a mere two-hour drive from Toronto’s International Airport, wouldn’t be here if so many people didn’t love it.

-At the time, it was considered the most significant wilderness park in all of Canada; a place that was twice the size of the province of Prince Edward Island and was promoted as the largest tract of dedicated bush in the world.
+At the time, it was considered the most significant wilderness park in all of Canada – a place that was twice the size of the province of Prince Edward Island and promoted as the largest tract of dedicated bushland in the world.

-Since its creation, Algonquin has more than doubled in size, from 3,797 square kilometers (see original map) to 7,630 square kilometres; it’s changed names from Algonquin National Park to Algonquin Provincial Park (becoming Ontario’s first provincial park); and altered it’s borders eight times.
-Along the way, the original intent hasn’t changed much.
-Park commissioners set out a plan well over a hundred years ago to: maintain the watersheds, protect and encourage the growth and increase of the birds and animals, maintain the Park in a state of nature (as far as possible), do field experiments in systematic forestry to a limited scale, secure a sanitarium or a place of health resort, and to study the beneficial effects on the protection of a large forested area and climate.
+Since its creation, Algonquin has more than doubled in size, from 3,797 square kilometres (see original map) to 7,630 square kilometres; it’s changed names from Algonquin National Park to Algonquin Provincial Park (becoming Ontario’s first provincial park); and altered its borders eight times.
+Along the way, however, the original intent hasn’t changed much.
+Park commissioners set out a plan well over a hundred years ago to: maintain the watersheds, protect and encourage the growth and increase of the birds and animals, maintain the park in a state of nature (as far as possible), do field experiments in systematic forestry on a limited scale, secure a sanitarium or a place of health resort, and to study the beneficial effects on the protection of a large forested area and climate.

-Yep, seems it hasn’t changed much; and isn’t it interesting that they were concerned about people’s health and climate change even back then.
+Yep, seems it hasn’t changed much.
+Isn’t it interesting that they were concerned about people’s health and climate change even back then?

 Check out the video below of Algonquinites explaining why they love Algonquin so much.